Commandant general

-Commandant-general is a military rank in several countries and is generally equivalent to that of major-general.
+Commandant general is a military rank in several countries, generally equivalent to that of major general.
+When written as "commandant-general" it is usually an honorary title.

 Argentina

 Commandant general is the highest rank in the Argentine National Gendarmerie, and is held by the national director of the gendarmerie and his senior deputies.
 Depending on the appointment, it may be equal to any Argentine army rank from brigade general to the highest Argentine army rank, lieutenant general.